patrickohanlondev/personal-portfolio-site-v2/README.md

 # Second draft of my personal portfolio site
 This is an updated version of my personal portfolio.
 I recreated it from the ground up.
 The original code had a few band-aid fixes that I've learned to avoid through further study since.
+I've also added a lot more semantic HTML elements in place of generic divs.

 ## What did I learn on this project